shyamuppaloutlook/shyamuppaloutlook/README.md

 ## Experience

-### Start-up Owner | Department of Entrepreneurship & CS
+### Start-up Found | Department of Entrepreneurship & CS
 *Feb 2025 – Present*
+- Founded the start-up to help reach health care services all over Canada to help people
 - Developed an Android health check-up app using Java and Kotlin, emphasizing Clean Architecture and SOLID principles.

-### Microsoft GitHub Contributor | MiMalloc & Other Projects
+### Open Source Contributor | Microsoft GitHub
 *Jan 2025 – Present*
 - Contributed to the “mimalloc” project by adding new features and collaborating with a global community of developers.
-- Technologies: Python, Matplotlib, Pandas, GitHub.

-### GitHub Contributor | Microsoft
-*Apr 2025 – Present*
-- Enhanced functionalities within the “mimalloc” repository, working alongside hundreds of contributors.

----
+- Enhanced the quality of code by chaning 5000 lines of code and decreasing run time by 20%.
+- Used SOLID principles, code prganization and clean architecture to maitain code quality and effeciency.

 ## Projects

 ### Recipes GUI
 *Sep 2024 – Dec 2024*
-- Created a user-friendly recipe learning application with Java and Swing.
-- Integrated various APIs and databases, following Clean Architecture and SOLID principles.
+- Created an application for users to learn new recipes or share their own recipes with others.
+- Integrated recipe APIs, Sql databases with main clien code efficietly

 ### Hospital Database System
 *Jan 2022 – Apr 2022*
+- Created the main UI for the Hospital system for users to choose respective options and automate their requests with no delay.
 - Designed a hospital record management system using Python and MySQL, facilitating efficient data retrieval and storage.

 ---

 ## Volunteering